PRESIDENT: Sonya Tyson, MS, BA, CST, FAST, RST

 Secretary: Becca Good, CST, CSFA, FAST

 After graduating Trinity School of Surgical Technology, Moline, Illinois in 1996, Becca worked for 2 years in the Quad Cities.
 Her family then moved to Nashville, Tennessee where she began her 20 plus years of volunteer work with the students doing their clinicals.
 Precepting became a passion for her.
 After speaking at the 2012 TN state meeting, she began her path of involvement in the state assembly.
 Serving on the Advisory Board to two Nashville colleges was rewarding and gave her great insight to their needs in the clinical setting.
-In 2015 Becca was honored to be asked to serve on the NBSTSA Exam Review Committee for the CSFA Exam.
+In 2015 Becca was honored to be asked to serve on the NBSTSA Exam Review Committee for the CSFA Exam for two terms.
 Over the past 10 years Becca served the Tennessee State Assembly as a BOD 2 terms, Secretary 1 term and Treasurer for 2 terms.
 After moving back to Illinois Becca desired to be active in the Illinois State Assembly.
 She served her first year as BOD, and currently is serving as Secretary.
 Her home hospital is Unity Point in the Quad Cities where she covers OB and the OR.
 Currently she is enjoying working as a traveler and welcoming the challenges of the Transplant and Vascular team.
 In her spare time she enjoys antiquing, thrifting and restoring old furniture.
 Becca's grandchildren make life fun.
 Becca is blessed to be momma to 4 awesome adults.

 After graduating Trinity School of Surgical Technology, Moline, Illinois in 1996, Becca worked for 2 years in the Quad Cities.
 Her family then moved to Nashville, Tennessee where she began her 20 plus years of volunteer work with the students doing their clinicals.
 Precepting became a passion for her.
 After speaking at the 2012 TN state meeting, she began her path of involvement in the state assembly.
 Serving on the Advisory Board to two Nashville colleges was rewarding and gave her great insight to their needs in the clinical setting.
-In 2015 Becca was honored to be asked to serve on the NBSTSA Exam Review Committee for the CSFA Exam.
+In 2015 Becca was honored to be asked to serve on the NBSTSA Exam Review Committee for the CSFA Exam for two terms.
 Over the past 10 years Becca served the Tennessee State Assembly as a BOD 2 terms, Secretary 1 term and Treasurer for 2 terms.
 After moving back to Illinois Becca desired to be active in the Illinois State Assembly.
 She served her first year as BOD, and currently is serving as Secretary.
 Her home hospital is Unity Point in the Quad Cities where she covers OB and the OR.
 Currently she is enjoying working as a traveler and welcoming the challenges of the Transplant and Vascular team.
 In her spare time she enjoys antiquing, thrifting and restoring old furniture.
 Becca's grandchildren make life fun.
 Becca is blessed to be momma to 4 awesome adults.

 BOARD OF DIRECTOR: Bridget Hoffenkamp, BSHS, CST